paradisec-archive/audio_digitising/index.md

   <img height="200" src="images/Wavelab-PHASESCOPE-PostAdjustment.JPG">
 </p>

-#### 16. Once you get the cleanest, most vertical line you can, rewind the tape, press Record in Wavelab, then press play on the TASCAM.
+#### 16. Once you get the cleanest, most vertical line you can, rewind the tape, press ***Record*** in Wavelab, then press play on the TASCAM and begin digitising the tape.
+Remain nearby to monitor the progress of this task; keep in mind that something could go wrong as the tape is being played.
+If you remain nearby you can

 ## Additional Resources